kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ### Why do I get an error about re-creating CRDs when upgrading using `helm install` or `helm upgrade`?

-Using Helm 2 is not supported in Gloo Edge.
-Helm v2 does not manage CRDs well, so you may have to delete the CRDs and try again, or install using some other method.
+Helm v2 does not manage CRDs well, and is not supported in Gloo Edge.
+Upgrade to Helm v3, delete the CRDs, and try again.

-{{% notice note %}}
+### Why do I get an error about a `gateway-certgen` job?

 The upgrade creates a Kubernetes Job named `gateway-certgen` to generate a certificate for the validation webhook.
 The job contains the `ttlSecondsAfterFinished` value so that the cluster cleans up the job automatically, but because this setting is still in Alpha, your cluster might ignore this value.
 In this case, you might have an issue while upgrading in which the upgrade attempts to change the `gateway-certgen` job, but the change fails because the job is immutable.
 To fix this issue, you can delete the job, which already completed, and re-apply the upgrade.
-{{% /notice %}}